kaleidoscopica/windows10cloud/README.md

 7. Go back to the Create an image page at https://console.cloud.google.com/compute/mfce/images/create.
 Now we will go through the rest of the steps to create the image.
 First, name your image, ex 'windows-10'.
 Under Source Cloud Storage file, select browse, navigate to your bucket, and select the MSEdge-Win10-VMware-disk1.vmdk file.
 I chose us-central1 for the Region.
 Under Target Project, you should be able to select your project if you followed step #4 correctly.
 Everything else can be left as defaults; click Create.
 Mine ran the import for ~20 minutes.

 8. Now that the image is created, you should delete the MSEdge-Win10-VMware-disk1.vmdk file from your Cloud Storage bucket, to save on costs.
+(This step is duplicated later on, in the **Cleanup** section, just in case.)

 ## Creating the Sole-Tenant Node Group